centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-as400-connector.md

 ### Templates

-The Centreon Plugin Pack IBM AS400 Connector brings 1 host template :
+The Centreon Plugin Pack IBM AS400 Connector brings 1 host template:
 * OS-AS400-Connector-custom

 It brings the following Service Templates: